mlflow/mlflow/docs/source/rest_api.rst

 | ``2.0/preview/mlflow/experiments/list`` | ``GET``     |
 +-----------------------------------------+-------------+

-Returns a list of all experiments.
+Return a list of all experiments.